Modelling clumpy PDRs in 3D - Understanding the Orion Bar stratification: 3D Model of the Orion Bar PDR

+{\changedTwo For a discussion of the interclump parameter $M_{\rm inter,\, tot}$ and $\rho_{\rm inter}$ see Sect.~\ref{Sect:parameters}.} We start our simulations with a VFF of unity in Sect.~\ref{Sect:HomMassesDensities}.
+Different choices for the mass point and the VFF of the interclump medium are tested in Sect.~\ref{Sect:Inhomogeneous}.

+In this work we do not fit the full line profiles.
+Therefore, the velocity spread between the clumps in one ensemble ($\sigma_{j,\, {\rm ens}}$, see Eq.~\ref{Eq:Nji}) has been fixed.
+We discuss our choice of the $\sigma_{j,\,{\rm ens}}$ and show examples of simulated line profiles in Sect.~\ref{Sect:line_profiles}.

-The model allows for the simulation of full maps.
-Fig.~\ref{Fig:CO3} shows a map of CO 3-2 intensities for model similar to model ``Hog.~2'' from Table~\ref{table:models}.
-We find a combination of the imprint of the flat density structure and a curvature stemming from the varying distance to the illuminating star.
-Fig.~\ref{Fig:CO3_conv} shows the same map after convolution with a Gaussian beam of 22$''$ FWHM matching the CSO beam used in the observations.
-It blurs some of the detailed structures, but still allows to recover the stratification of the emission in the Bar.
+The KOSMA-$\tau$ 3D code allows for the simulation of (2D) maps. {\changed As an example, Figs.~\ref{Fig:CO3} and \ref{Fig:CO3_conv} show simulated maps of line integrated CO~$3-2$ intensities, before and after the convolution with a Gaussian beam of 21.9$\arcsec$} FWHM, matching the CSO beam used in the observations. {\changed The maps are based on model 1m (see Table~\ref{Tab:models}).} We find a combination of the imprint of the {\changed sharp edge of the bar} and a curvature stemming from the varying distance to the illuminating star. {\changed The convolution blurs the edge and the emission peak}, but still allows to recover the stratification of the emission.

-For the systematic parameter study, we reduced the map size to a strip of three pixels $x$-extension across the Orion Bar only and skipped the beam convolution.
-This cuts enables us to gain the full information concerning peak integrated intensities and peak offsets within short computing time (a few hours).
-Typical simulation results are shown in Fig.~\ref{Fig:bestfit_cut} based on model ''Hog.~1``.
+For our systematic parameter study we have reduced the map size {\changed (and the beam convolution)} to a {\changed cut} of {\changed only one pixel in $x$-direction across the Orion Bar.} {\changed Such a cut} enables us to {\changed derive the line} integrated intensities and peak offsets within {\changed a computing time of about six hours\footnote{\changed The computing time strongly correlates with the number of voxels used in a specific set-up.
+Six hours are needed for the computation on one core of a Intel\textsuperscript{\textregistered} Xeon E5620 2.4~GHz CPU with 64~GB RAM.}. {\changed For the 2D maps 18~days of computing time are needed.
+Typical simulated cuts are shown in Fig.~\ref{Fig:cuts_6j} based on model 6j (see Sect.~\ref{Sect:Inhomogeneous} and Table~\ref{Tab:models})}.